HonoluluHenk/statemachine/README.md

 Instead of storing the state in the statemachine and passing some state-parameters in a generic (probably type-unsafe) way into the statemachine, this implementation takes another opinionated approach:

-1. You define one interface with all possible transitions/actions with all methods marked as `default` and an implementation that throws `TransitionDeniedException`
+1. You define one interface with all possible transitions/actions with all methods marked as `default` and an implementation that throws `ActionDeniedException`
 2. You create implementations of the interface - one per state - that each only implements the functionality allowed for that state.
 3. You initialize the statemachine with a map of states to implementations.
 4. Now you can call the interface methods via the statemachine and it will select the correct implementation class.

 Depending on which StateMachine you choose, the statemachine checks the required start-state and updates your object-instance with the resulting state (the `Outcome`).

-# Demo
+# Demo classes
 There is a full demo implementation included in the test sources, see [ShopService](src/test/java/ch/christophlinder/statemachine/demo/ShopService.java).

-## Common Usage
+# Common Usage patterns

 The machine is implemented by following these easy steps: